replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/changing-storage.md

 MIN/MAX VAR: 0.76/1.44  STDDEV: 4.05
 ```
 If this is enough to identify your disk already, fantastic!
-For instance, a 200GB disk on `laverya-rook-main` would be osd.2 above.
+For instance, a 150GB disk on `laverya-rook-worker` would be osd.4 above.
+However, a 100GB disk on `laverya-rook-main` could be either osd.0 or osd.1.

 If this is not enough - for instance if you have multiple disks of the same size on the same instance - you can use kubectl from the host.
 You can get the list of rook-ceph OSDs with `kubectl get pods -n rook-ceph -l ceph_daemon_type=osd`, and then check each one by searching the describe output for `ROOK_BLOCK_PATH`.

 ```
-kubectl describe pod -n rook-ceph rook-ceph-osd-0-6cf7c5cb7-z7c8p | grep ROOK_BLOCK_PATH
+kubectl describe pod -n rook-ceph rook-ceph-osd-1-6cf7c5cb7-z7c8p | grep ROOK_BLOCK_PATH
       DEVICE="$ROOK_BLOCK_PATH"
-      ROOK_BLOCK_PATH:              /dev/sdb
+      ROOK_BLOCK_PATH:              /dev/sdc
-      ROOK_BLOCK_PATH:              /dev/sdb
+      ROOK_BLOCK_PATH:              /dev/sdc
 ```
-From this we can tell that the OSD using /dev/sdb is OSD 0.
+From this we can tell that the OSD using /dev/sdc is osd.1.

 ### Draining OSDs
 Once this is known, there are many commands to be run within the rook-ceph-tools deployment.